 An interview with Manolo Saiz, August 27, 2008

-Saiz never left cycling completely, currently managing a non-professional team.
-"I've got an amateur team because I always enjoyed the basis of cycling and I always cared about the young riders.
-But I don't go to competitions at the moment," Saiz said.
-Asked if he plans to return to professional cycling, Manolo replied: "If you asked me this question one year ago, I would have said 'no'.
-But if you ask me today, I say 'yes'.
-As soon as I can, I will come back to professional cycling."
+That's not to say he's been completely out of the picture.
+"I'm part of an amateur team because I always liked the nature and basis of cycling and I always cared about the young riders.
+Once in a while I have a meal with them to talk to them a bit about feeding and things like that.
+But I don't go to competitions at the moment," said Saiz.
+"If you had asked me if I wanted to return a year ago, I would have said 'no'.
+But if you ask me today, I'll say 'yes'.
+As soon as I can, I will come back to professional cycling.
+I am ready."

-There are attempts by ASO, the Tour de France organiser, or the UCI, the cycling world governing body, to clean up cycling.
-Saiz thought it was cycling's own fault to get there in the first place.
-"First of all, we shouldn't have dirtied it so much.
-In cycling, one rider climbs Alpe d'Huez one second faster and people think there is something wrong.
+The ASO, UCI and other organisations are trying to clean up the image of cycling.
+Saiz believes part of the problem could have been avoided.
+"First of all, we shouldn't have dirtied cycling so much.
+In cycling, one rider climbs Alpe d'Huez one second faster and all of a sudden people think there is something wrong.
 In almost all the events of the swimming competitions in the Olympic Games the world records were broken and people don't think that way.
-The same thing happens in track and field competitions or other sports.
-So maybe it is that we have dirtied cycling much more than we should have."
+So maybe it is that we have dirtied our sport much more than we should have."